-There are quaint squares and tavernas, so visitors will not run out of things to do when they are not enjoying the beautiful beaches – which are practically empty.
+There are quaint squares and tavernas, so visitors will not run out of things to do when they are not enjoying the beautiful beaches—which are practically empty and, therefore, quiet.

-You can also explore walking the narrow cobblestone streets throughout the village or take the 15-minute walk up a zigzag pathway to the Church of the Panagia.
+You can also explore walking the narrow cobblestone streets throughout the village or take the fifteen-minute walk up a zigzag pathway to the Church of the Panagia.

-The church is thought to be built on the site of an ancient temple and although the original date of the construction of the church is unknown, it was renovated back in 1687 and again in 1821.
+The church is thought to have been built on the site of an ancient temple, and although the original date of the construction of the church is unknown, it was renovated back in 1687 and again in 1821.